Adult Student Resources

 Positivity is Contagious

 Although part of piano practice is identifying and correcting mistakes, it’s also important to focus on what the student is doing well.
-While I don’t recommend undue praise as a way to motivate or lift spirits, it’s a good idea to keep a healthy positivity/negativity ratio: for every constructive criticism, try to mention two areas in which the student is excelling in a given practice session.
+Without giving excessive praise, aim for a healthy balance of constructive. comments and positive feedback: for every correction, acknowledge one or two strengths you observe during the session.

 Avoid Mirroring Tension

 Sometimes, tension will build in at-home practice sessions.
-Perhaps your child is reluctant to practice altogether, or is frustrated with challenging parts of their assignment.
-It’s important to not greet your child’s tension with more tension.
-Adults are responsible for identifying and diffusing tension; young children do not always have the emotional regulation skills to do this themselves.
+Perhaps your child is reluctant to practice altogether, or is frustrated with challenging parts of their assignment—no matter the issue, tension will escalate when met with more tension.
+Young children are still developing emotional regulation skills, so adults often need to take the lead in diffusing tension.
 Diffusing tension may including pausing for a moment to tell joke and have a laugh, offering praise for effort if the student is working diligently on something challenging, or keeping communication open by having the student evaluate their own work.
 What do they feel is the hardest part of a particular practice session?
 In what areas do they feel like they are excelling?

 Be Fair and Follow Through